AnyLog-co/documentation/alerts and monitoring.md

 The script is placed in a file called ***monitor_space*** and is added to the scheduler using the [schedule](#Adding-tasks-to-the-scheduler) command:

 <pre>
-schedule new time = 5 minutes and name = "Monitor Space" task process !scripts_dir/monitor_space
+schedule time = 5 minutes and name = "Monitor Space" task process !scripts_dir/monitor_space
 </pre>

 ## Example - Repeatable query